mwerezak/ClearCore-rust/ProjectTemplate/README.md

 # ProjectTemplate

-This repository contains a basic ClearCore project that can be used as a template for new application development.
+This repository contains a basic ClearCore-Rust project that can be used as a template for new application development.

 Place this repository rooted in the same parent directory as libClearCore and LwIP to properly find include files and libraries.